vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha5/reference/index.md

 ```

 ### Java WebSocket API 1
 [Java WebSocket API 1](http://docs.oracle.com/javaee/7/tutorial/doc/websocket.htm#GKJIQ5) (JWA) from Java EE 7.
-There is no HTTP part in WebSocket API and it exists as a separate specification.
-To deal with HTTP resources with JWA 1, use Atmosphere or Servlet with CDI, `static` or vendor-specific code.
+There is no HTTP part in WebSocket API.
+To deal with HTTP resources with JWA 1, use Atmosphere or Servlet with CDI, `static` or vendor-specific API.

 **[Example](https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server/platform/jwa1)**